-Haryana Deputy CM Dushyant Chautala to meet PM Modi today
+Haryana Deputy CM Dushyant Chautala meets PM Modi amid farmers' protest

-New Delhi, Jan 13: Facing heat over the ongoing six-week-long farmers'' agitation, Haryana''s Deputy Chief Minister Dushyant Chautala will meet Prime Minister Narendra Modi later in the day to possibly discuss issues related to the protest.
+New Delhi, Jan 13: Facing heat over the ongoing six-week-long farmers' agitation, Haryana''s Deputy Chief Minister Dushyant Chautala has met Prime Minister Narendra Modi to possibly discuss issues related to the protest.

 Chautala is the leader of Jannayak Janata Party (JJP) which is an alliance partner in the BJP-led government in Haryana.
 A section of JJP MLAs is believed to have been facing pressure from the agitating farmers.